Jack Gilpin: Early life

-He is a graduate of Phillips Exeter Academy (class of 1969) and Harvard University (class of 1973).
+Gilpin attended Phillips Exeter Academy, graduating in 1969, and then obtained his undergraduate degree from Harvard University in 1973.
 He studied acting at the Neighborhood Playhouse School of the theatre in New York City.

 Career

 He had a recurring role on the TV series Kate & Allie, and is a frequent Law & Order guest star, having appeared in all of the first three series: Law & Order, Law & Order: Special Victims Unit, and Law & Order: Criminal Intent.
 Gilpin appeared in the films Heartburn, Something Wild, She-Devil, Revenge of the Nerds II: Nerds in Paradise, Quiz Show, Reversal of Fortune, Barcelona, and The Notorious Bettie Page.
-He is also an accomplished stage actor, including the Broadway production of Getting And Spending.
+He had also acted on stage, including in the Broadway production of Getting And Spending.

-In 2008, Gilpin appeared in the fact-based film 21, playing the role of Bob Phillips who is interviewing student candidates for the fictional "Robinson Scholarship" to attend Harvard Medical School.
+In 2008, Gilpin appeared in the film 21, playing the role of Bob Phillips who is interviewing student candidates for the fictional "Robinson Scholarship" to attend Harvard Medical School.
 Gilpin's character appears in the first scene of the film and his words set the stage for the movie's plot; he appears again in the final scene to bring closure to the film.

 Personal life

-Gilpin is married to actress Ann McDonough, and is the father of actress Betty Gilpin, who stars in the Netflix series GLOW and also appeared on Law & Order, Fringe and Nurse Jackie.
+Gilpin is married to actress Ann McDonough.
+He has three children, including actress Betty Gilpin.

-Religious life

 Gilpin was ordained as priest of the Episcopal Church on December 15, 2012.
 He is currently in charge of St. John's Episcopal Church in New Milford, Connecticut, where he had arrived as a deacon two months prior to his ordination.
 He had previously been a licensed lay preacher at Christ Church in his hometown of Roxbury, Connecticut.